Patrícia Mota

 Patricia Mota (born 1982) is an actress and film producer of Dominican Republic descent, She played a lead role in the critically acclaimed film GI Jesús that premiered at the "Grauman's Egyptian Theatre", on January 23, 2007, with Cineville.
 GI Jesús took the Grand Jury Prize at CineVegas 06 film festival.
 She was also in the film State Property 2 with Lions Gate.

 Career

-Mota is now CEO for Mota Studios LLC, Mota Studios is an artist community with a point of view, a group of artists with a voice and a vision.
+Mota is now CEO of Mota Studios LLC, an artist community with a point of view and a group of artists with a voice and vision.

-Mota is a painter, photographer, co-producer.
-She was born in the Dominican Republic, moving to the US at age 12, and has a daughter, Preciosa Mota.
-Half of her life she lived in North America in between New York, Miami & California.
+Mota is a painter, photographer and co-producer.
+She was born in the Dominican Republic, moving to the U.S. at age 12, and has a daughter, Preciosa Mota.
+For half of her life, she lived in North America in between New York, Miami and California.
 She is the sister of supermodel & actress Omahyra Mota.